What is independent advocacy?

-All local councils must commission advocacy services and in certain situations you are legally entitled to an advocate.
-This is called statutory advocacy and there are three types available in England and Wales:
+In certain situations you are legally entitled to an advocate from your local council.
+This is called statutory advocacy and is always free.
+There are three types available in England and Wales:

 - Independent Mental Health Advocates (IMHAs) - if you are being assessed or receiving treatment for a mental health condition under the Mental Health Act 1983.

-- Care and Support Advocates (Care Act) - if you have ‘substantial difficulty’ in being involved in assessments and decisions about your care and don’t have an ‘appropriate adult’ to support you.
+- Care and Support Advocates (Care Act Advocates) - if you have ‘substantial difficulty’ in being involved in assessments and decisions about your care and don’t have anyone suitable to support you.

-Mental capacity means having the ability to understand, retain and use information in order to make and express decisions about your life.
-Mental capacity can fluctuate and it must never be assumed that someone lacks mental capacity because that could mean depriving them of their rights.
+Mental capacity means having the ability to understand, retain and use information to make and express decisions about your life.
+Mental capacity can fluctuate and it must never be assumed that someone lacks mental capacity.
+Doing so could deprive them of their rights.